 How Massage Envy CIO uses outsourcing to enable innovation

-Dan Miller is CIO of Massage Envy Spa, with more than 900 franchise locations.
+Massage Envy Spa, with more than 900 franchise locations.
 He says that by outsourcing maintenance and infrastructure, Massage Envy frees up IT for projects that matter to customers.

 TEP: You've chosen to outsource portions of your IT operation.
 What led you to that decision?

 MILLER: When I arrived at Massage Envy Spa five years ago, I sat down with our team, brought them into conversations on what needed to change and worked with them to make the decision to strategically outsource key functions of the IT department.
 This allowed us to shift from a maintenance-focused, “keep the lights on” operation to a department that is focused on customers and spending time on delivering new innovations.

 My goal has always been to achieve a proactive IT department by outsourcing the right things and staying out of the trap many IT departments fall into where the IT department becomes a black hole because it’s overloaded with issues and doesn’t have the bandwidth to take on additional project work.
 I wanted our department to be a true business enabler that delivers real value to the company.
 This doesn’t mean our company can stray away from performing basic IT functions, planning for growth or managing security, it just means that we don’t have to manage those functions with internal employees or keep adding to our staff to support infrastructure as the company – and related maintenance – grows.